-The Genitourinary Tumour Board at University Hospitals Cleveland Medical Center is a 1-hour weekly meeting of physicians and nurses from urology, radiation oncology, medical oncology, radiology, and pathology to review and discuss every genitourinary cancer patient seen by physicians in the healthcare system.
-Each patient's history, including their pathologic and/or radiologic diagnoses, is reviewed by the group with all members of the different subspecialties present.
+The Genitourinary Tumour Board at University Hospitals Cleveland Medical Center is a one-hour weekly meeting of physicians and nurses from urology, radiation oncology, medical oncology, radiology, and pathology to review and discuss every GU cancer patient seen by physicians in the healthcare system.
+Each patient's history, including their pathological and/or radiological diagnoses, is reviewed by the group, with all members of the different subspecialties present.

 From September 2011 to April 2013, physicians were asked to complete a two-question survey for each patient they were to present at the following week's tumour board meeting.
-The questionnaire asked "What is your treatment plan for this patient?" and "How likely do you think this plan is to change following tumour board discussion?", with options for the latter question as follows: (1) Very Unlikely; (2) Unlikely; (3) Likely; (4) Very Likely.
+The questionnaire asked, "What is your treatment plan for this patient?" and "How likely do you think this plan is to change following tumour board discussion?", with options for the latter question as follows: 1) very unlikely; 2) unlikely; 3) likely; and 4) very likely.
 Survey results, treatment decision determined by tumour board consensus, and patient demographic information were recorded by a research assistant at each meeting.

-Patients over 18 years of age with a primary diagnosis of a genitourinary malignancy were included in the study if the presenting physician responded to the survey and a consensus treatment decision was made by the tumour board.
-Cancer types were classified as prostate cancer, kidney cancer, bladder cancer, testicular cancer, upper tract urothelial cancer, or "other" (e.g. penile, adrenal) for analysis purposes.
+Patients over 18 years of age with a primary diagnosis of a GU malignancy were included in the study if the presenting physician responded to the survey and a consensus treatment decision was made by the tumour board.
+Cancer types were classified as prostate cancer, kidney cancer, bladder cancer, testicular cancer, upper tract urothelial cancer, or "other" (e.g., penile, adrenal) for analysis purposes.
 Patients were often presented to the MTB more than once, such as when new pathology was available after surgical treatment, with each instance recorded as a separate patient for data analysis purposes.
 Additional data collected included patient age and gender, as well as provider specialty, fellowship training in urologic oncology, and number of years in practice.

-Treatment plans were categorized as "surgery", "radiation therapy", "medical therapy", or "multimodal therapy" based on survey responses with an additional "discuss options" category included, in which physicians planned to offer more than one treatment option to a patient.
-A plan of "surveillance" was designated to patients offered active surveillance" such as in patients with low risk prostate cancer, or in patients who will continue surveillance of their disease after definitive treatment with laboratory testing, follow-up, and/or imaging.
-Patients who require further imaging or labs before treatment decisions could be made were classified as "further workup".
-Infrequent answer choices including "hospice care" and "clinical trial" were grouped together with "multimodal therapy" and "further workup" in the category of "other" for statistical analysis.
+Treatment plans were categorized as surgery, radiation therapy, medical therapy, or multimodal therapy based on survey responses, with an additional "discuss options" category included, in which physicians planned to offer more than one treatment option to a patient.
+A plan of "surveillance" was designated to patients offered active surveillance, such as in patients with low-risk prostate cancer, or in patients who will continue surveillance of their disease after definitive treatment with laboratory testing, followup, and/or imaging.
+Patients who require further imaging or labs before treatment decisions could be made were classified as "further workup."
+Infrequent answer choices, including "hospice care" and "clinical trial," were grouped together with "multimodal therapy" and "further workup" in the category of "other" for statistical analysis.
 Patients were classified as having a change in their management plan if a significant change in overall treatment modality (e.g., radiation therapy to surgery) or an addition of a treatment modality (e.g., surgery to chemotherapy and surgery) was observed.

-Bivariate associations were tested with the Pearson chi-square and the two-sided t-test, as appropriate.
+Bivariate associations were tested with the Pearson Chisquare and the two-sided t-test, as appropriate.
 Multiple logistic regression was performed to evaluate associations between multiple patient and physician characteristics, including the physician predicted likelihood of change in management plan, in order to determine factors associated with a change in treatment plan following MTB discussion.
-Stata SE, version 13.0 (StataCorp, College Station, TX) was used to perform all statistical analyses.
-A p-value of <0.05 was used to determine statistical significance.
+Stata SE, version 13.0 (StataCorp, College Station, TX, U.S.) was used to perform all statistical analyses.
+A p value of <0.05 was used to determine statistical significance.